-Uralla contains some of the region's most valued natural and heritage assets, picturesque landscapes and rustic towns that are uniquely Australian.
+Uralla Shire contains some of the region's most valued natural and heritage assets, picturesque landscapes and rustic towns that are uniquely Australian.
 The area's heritage and clean, green, natural image enhance its appeal as a tourist destination, especially its villages, scenic drives, and various restaurants and cafes.

-Tourism expenditure in Uralla is approximately \$5 million a year.
-Uralla Shire has a number of major tourism drawcards including its gold mining heritage, McCrossin Mill Museum, heritage walks, vineyards, Captain Thunderbolt historical elements, gin distillery, Gostwyck Chapel, Deeargee Woolshed and the natural environment such as the Mount Yarrowyck Nature Reserve.
+Tourism expenditure in Uralla Shire is approximately \$6 million a year.
+Uralla Shire has a number of major tourism drawcards including its gold mining heritage, McCrossin's Mill Museum, heritage walks, vineyards, Captain Thunderbolt historical elements, gin distillery, Gostwyck Chapel, Deeargee Woolshed and the natural environment such as the Mount Yarrowyck Nature Reserve.
+Uralla also supports exciting events such as such as the Thunderbolts Festival and the Seasons of New England Expo which draw visitors to the area.
 These features support a strong tourism industry that has considerable potential for further investment and growth over the next 20 years.
 There is an identified opportunity to broaden the tourism industry by improving the quality of visitor experiences and upgrading a range of tourism assets.

-The built heritage of Uralla, often associated with the area's wool and gold mining past, is a key attraction for visitors.
+The built heritage of Uralla Shire, often associated with the area's wool and gold mining past, is a key attraction for visitors.

 The natural landscapes and environmental features of the Shire also attract many visitors for nature-based tourism including the national parks and nature reserves.
 The area offers opportunities for camping and four-wheel drive expeditions.
 Land use planning will need to continue to play an important role in protecting and managing the built environment and environmental assets.

 Over the next 20 years, it is expected that additional tourism opportunities will emerge.
-Ongoing planning and investment should occur to develop and protect tourism assets and create new drawcards and significant precincts to attract visitors to Uralla.
+Ongoing planning and investment should occur to develop and protect tourism assets and create new drawcards and significant precincts to attract visitors to Uralla Shire to be a part of its country charm.
 Further tourism growth will require promotion and continued investment in existing tourist attractions, as well as strategically located accommodation and facilities to access new attractions.
-There may be opportunities to attract private investment for appropriate tourism infrastructure on public land, including national parks, to benefit tourism.
-Flexibility should also be supported for the development of agritourism opportunities, in conjunction with agricultural use.
+There may be opportunities to attract private investment for appropriate tourism infrastructure on public land, including national parks and reserves, to benefit tourism.
+Flexibility should also be supported for the development of agri-tourism opportunities, in conjunction with agricultural use.

-No. Action Timing

-5.4.1 Protect, enhance and promote the assets that attract tourists and are of Ongoing value to the community, including:

-- Reinforcing the desired roles of various villages and areas in the Uralla Shire tourist experience - Scenic tourist drives and natural and rural landscapes, including historic farmhouses in scenic locations - Heritage, cultural and/or built character of towns, including town entrances or gateways - Providing appropriate protection for environmental assets that underpin ecotourism or recreational opportunities

-- Increasing visual access to the environments by establishing lookouts, walking trails, picnic areas and interpretive signage in appropriate locations. - Facilitating tourism-related developments such as restaurants, specialist retail and accommodation that add value to existing economic activities.
+No. Action Timing 5.4.1 Protect, enhance and promote the assets that attract tourists and are of value to the community, including: Reinforcing the desired roles of various villages and areas in the Uralla Shire tourist experience Scenic tourist drives and natural and rural landscapes, including historic farmhouses in scenic locations Heritage, cultural and/or built character of towns, including town entrances or gateways Providing appropriate protection for environmental assets that underpin ecotourism or recreational opportunities Increasing visual access to the environments by establishing lookouts, walking trails, picnic areas and interpretive signage in appropriate locations.
+Facilitating tourism-related developments such as restaurants, festivals, community event, specialist retail and accommodation that add value to existing economic activities.
+Ongoing